getsolus/eopkg/man/eopkg.1.md

  * `-s`, `--snapshot`:

         Create a new snapshot transaction to record the current system state for later rollback operations.

  * `-t`, `--takeback`:

         Given a transaction ID, this command will attempt to roll the system state back to the state of that transaction.

-`index (ix) <directry>`
+`index (ix) <directory>`

     Produce an `eopkg-index` repository in the given directory containing information on all discovered `eokpg` files living recursively under that directory.

     For more advanced repository management, please see `ferryd(1)`